For us carnivores, outdoor grilling can be a bastion of tranquility.

 The company's growth rate has averaged 20% each of the past ten years.

-A quality product made by Americans, sold through independent American dealers, and enjoyed by American consumers over the long-term.
+A quality product made in North America, sold through independent American dealers, and enjoyed by American consumers over the long-term.
 What a radical, sustainable notion.